sandlerben/food-hotspot-tracking/README.md

 Food Hotspot Tracking
 =====================

+The web application is running at http://food-hotspot-tracking.herokuapp.com

-#About the Project
+##About the project
-In order to effectively target areas in need, organizations such as the World Food Programme need a better way to identify food "hotspots,” i.e. places in the most dire situations of food shortages.
+Organizations such as the World Food Programme need a better way to identify food "hotspots,” i.e. places in the most dire situations of food shortages.
 Food Hotspot Tracking scans Twitter for tweets with contents related to hunger in Kenya.
 The locations of relevant tweets are plotted on a heatmap, generating a visualization of food insecurity.

 ##How it works
 Social media conversation (Twitter, for example) provides a real time information feed that captures changes in key food security indicators.
 After identification, WFP considers these ‘hotspots’ as places to zoom into for further investigation.

 ##Why Kenya?
-Kenya has a large amount of Twitter users and high food insecurity.
 Kenya largely depends on rain-fed agriculture, with about 80 percent of its land is arid or semi-arid.
 1.5 million Kenyans are acutely food insecure and will require immediate food assistance over the next six months.
 Moreover, Twitter usage in Kenya is among the highest on the African continent due to the proliferation of mobile devices and SMS.

 ##Technologies Used For This Project
 + [Flask](http://flask.pocoo.org)